scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 > For it is impossible to come to be from **what in no way is**, and it is not to be accomplished and is unheard of that what is **perishes absolutely**.
 (Empedocles, B12)

+Notice the qualifications that I have highlighted.
 The verb 'to be' can be used in different ways.
 One of the central responses to Parmenides is to exploit these different ways to identify mistakes in his argument.
 The two ways are what we call the 'existential' and the 'predicative' uses of the verb.
 Compare the following:

 + Socrates is not at all. *vs*